The Benefits of Using Behavioral Segmentation

 3. Prioritize your strongest leads

 Not all leads are equal.
-Their behavioral history will give you insight into which leads are more likely to become customers, or which customers are more likely to become repeat customers.
+Their behavioural history will give you insight into which leads are more likely to become customers, or which customers are more likely to become repeat customers.
 For example, a lead that has spent a lot of time on certain product pages is more likely to take action than someone who only briefly looked at one of your blog posts before leaving your site.
 You can then, for example, target that first lead by sending a special offer for the product they were looking at to encourage them to make the purchase or an article detailing the benefits of that product.

 Your business website and social channels offer a treasure trove of data that will reveal valuable information about the behavior of your leads.
 You should use this information to segment your leads so that you can more effectively target them and engage with them.
 If you aren’t using behavioral segmentation yet, you should be.